How to Extend Tire Life: Maximize Your Tires’ Mileage.

 4. X-Pattern

-Ideal for: Non-directional tires / four-wheel-drive vehicles or all-wheel-drive vehicles.
+Ideal for: Non-directional tires / all-wheel-drive cars.

 How to do it: Move your front tires to the back, switching their side, then move the rear tires to the front, also switching their side.

 This method is a great way to ensure a very even distribution of wear, especially for cars that do not have a significant difference in wear patterns between the front and rear tires.
-It’s like having the tires walk a mile in each other’s shoes.

 5. Forward Cross

-Ideal for: Non-directional / Front-wheel-drive vehicles
+Ideal for: Non-directional / Front-wheel-drive cars.

 How to do it: Move the front tires to the back, keeping their side.
 Then move the rear tires to the front, but switch their side to the opposite.